zackhanni/soundslikesoma/_services/rent-studio-space.md

 - $30 / Hour
 - $150 / Day (Up To 8 Hours)
-- $300 / Week (Up to 40 Hours)
+- $450 / Week (Up to 40 Hours)
-- $600 / Month (Up to 160 Hours)
+- $900 / Month (Up to 160 Hours)
+- <a href="/contact/">Contact Zack</a> about scheduling, questions, or special pricing

 What's Included:
 - Studio Desk with TV and Studio Monitors
-- Vocal Booth Area with Condenser Microphones
+- Vocal Booth Area with Condenser or Dynanic Microphone
-- Clarett 8 Pre USB - Audio Interface
+- Clarett 8 Pre USB Audio Interface
 - MIDI Keyboards and Synthesizers
 - Electronic Drum Kit and Other Instruments to Make Beats
 - Private Acoustically Treated Room